-The Ring Stick Up Cam Wired has a 150 degree horizontal and 85 degree vertical field of view, and the Ring Stick Up Cam Battery has a 115 degree horizontal and 65 degree vertical field of view.
+The Ring Stick Up Cam Elite has a 150 degree horizontal and 85 degree vertical field of view, and the rest of Ring Stick Up Cams feature a 110 degree horizontal and 57 degree vertical field of view.

-As for the Arlo Pro, it lists the field of view as 130 degrees diagonal, which at face value makes it seem like it’s much better than the Ring Battery model.
-However, when you convert the Ring camera into a diagonal field of view rather than horizontal and vertical, it actually comes in at 132 degrees — making it just slightly better than Arlo.
+As for the Arlo Pro, it lists the field of view as 110 degrees diagonal, which at face value makes it seem like it’s much better than the Ring Stick Up Cam models.
+However, when you convert the Ring camera into a diagonal field of view rather than horizontal and vertical, it actually comes in at 130 degrees — making it slightly better than Arlo.

 A lot of times, companies will use marketing tactics to put their products in the best possible light.
 Here, at Just Click Appliances, we do our best to cut through the smoke and mirrors and give you a straight answer.

-The Arlo Pro and Stick Up Cam Battery only support 2.4GHz WiFi, which could potentially cause some congestion issues on heavily-trafficked networks.
+The Arlo Pro and Stick Up Cam Battery/Plug-in/Solar only support 2.4GHz WiFi, which could potentially cause some congestion issues on heavily-trafficked networks.

 Difference #5: Motion Detection – Motion detection is a key part of any quality smart camera, as it’s the main way that you’ll receive alerts to keep an eye on any suspicious activity.
 After all, who has the time to sit around all day and stare at a live feed?

-The Ring Stick up Cam Wired offers advanced motion detection with custom zones and person detection.
-The Ring Stick Up Cam Battery is a little bit less impressive with standard motion detection, custom area zones, and no support for person detection.
+The Ring Stick up Cam Elite offers advanced motion detection with custom zones and person detection.
+The Ring Stick Up Cam Battery/Plug-in/Solar is a little bit less impressive with standard motion detection, custom area zones, and no support for person detection.

 Arlo Pro definitely falls behind the other two with a 23-foot motion detection range, no support for motion zones, and person detection that is locked behind a subscription.

-Ultimately, from a tech standpoint, it’s difficult to beat the Ring Stick Up Cam Wired when it comes to keeping your home protected.
+Ultimately, from a tech standpoint, it’s difficult to beat the Ring Stick Up Cam Elite when it comes to keeping your home protected.

-Difference #6: Requires a Base Station – The Ring Stick Up Cam Wired and Battery function as is — straight out of the box and with no requirements for additional equipment.
+Difference #6: Requires a Base Station – All Ring Stick Up Cams function as is — straight out of the box and with no requirements for additional equipment.
 The Arlo Pro, on the other hand, requires a base station to function.

 The base station plugs into your router and helps out your cameras by providing long range connectivity and better battery life for your cameras, and you can connect up to 15 cameras to a single station.
 While the extra range and battery life is nice, the fact remains that it’s an extra piece of equipment that you have to purchase.